Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 6850 is 82% faster than the GeForce 9800 GTX overall, because of its higher bandwidth. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 6850 should in theory be much better than the GeForce 9800 GTX overall. (explain)

-Texel RateThe GeForce 9800 GTX is just a bit (approximately 16%) more effective at anisotropic filtering than the Radeon HD 6850. (explain)
+Texel RateThe GeForce 9800 GTX should be a bit (more or less 16%) faster with regards to AF than the Radeon HD 6850. (explain)

-Pixel RateIf using high levels of AA is important to you, then the Radeon HD 6850 is the winner, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 6850 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison